ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/sds), navigate to **SDS as a Service > Block storage > Volumes**.
 1. Click **Create volume**.
 1. Select **Service instance** where the volume will be located.
 1. Specify a unique, meaningful **Name** for your volume.
-The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
+The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Volume names must begin with a lowercase letter and should not end with a hyphen.
 You can later edit the name if you want.

     Volume names must be unique in the entire service instance.
 For example, if you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is displayed.
     {: note}